Ku Cheng-kang: Wartime service

+During his tenure, a series of social laws were promulgated, including the People’s Organizations Act, Social Relief Act, Employment Service Act, Child Welfare Act, Mining and Industrial Inspection Act, Trade Union Act, and Farmers’ Association Act.
+According to the biography, Ku not only promoted legislation but also sought practical implementation by establishing social administration organs in both rear-area and frontline provinces.
+He further advocated cooperative economic institutions, encouraging local communities to establish production, marketing, labor, credit, and consumer cooperatives.

 In 1941, Ku was in charge of casualty processing during the Japanese bombing of Chongqing and in 1944, he was in charge of Chinese military and civilian casualties on the Guangxi, Guizhou warfronts.

 In 1945, Ku was elected to the Chinese Kuomintang Central Executive Committee and the 6th Standing Committee.
 He also served as Chairman of the Chinese Kuomintang Central Committee of agricultural workers.

+In May 1945, with the end of the Second Sino–Japanese War approaching, the Kuomintang convened its Sixth National Congress in Chongqing.
+Based on wartime administrative experience, Ku submitted to the congress four major social policy programs—national protection, rural policy, labor policy, and preliminary postwar social security measures—proposed as a framework for postwar reconstruction.
+His biography claims that these policies, organized around clear objectives, implementation items, and procedural steps, were adopted by the congress and incorporated into the party platform.
+When the Constitution of the Republic of China was later drafted, provisions relating to social security were included in the chapter on Fundamental National Policies; the biography attributes this development partly to Ku’s advocacy.

 In 1947, he began involvement with Chen Lifu, Fang Chih and the CC Clique and became active in the Shanghai political scene.

 Ku retreated with the nationalists to Taiwan in 1949.